Click the 'Play' button to read out loud this webpage content

 Veerabhadra is Shiva at his destructive best.
-He is anger-personified and fierce-looking, is adorned with a tiger skin and a garland of skulls and is generally depicted as having several arms, in which he holds many different weapons.
+He is anger-personified and fierce-looking, adorned with tiger skin and a garland of skulls and is generally depicted as having several arms, in which he holds many different weapons.
 He is also seen at many places with Bhadrakali, the equally fierce female aspect, having three eyes and many arms that hold several weapons.

-Once the Goddess was born as Dakshayani, the daughter of Daksha, the divine entity considered the son of Lord Brahma.
+Once the Goddess was born as Dakshayani, the daughter of Daksha, the divine entity considered to be the son of Lord Brahma.
 She was also called Sati.
 She was a great devotee of Shiva and set her heart on him right from her young age, and was very determined to attain only him as her husband.
 But her father had a strong antipathy towards Shiva.
-Hence, while he arranged the Swayamvar, the groom choosing function for the marriage of his daughter, he invited almost everyone, but not Shiva.
+Hence, while he arranged for the Swayamvar, the groom choosing function for the marriage of his daughter, he invited almost everyone, but not Shiva.
 Still, in the ceremony, Sati threw the ceremonial garland in the air praying for Shiva as her consort and there it landed exactly around the neck of none other than Shiva.
 Left with no option, Daksha had to give Sati in marriage to Shiva, which he did, but then totally cut off his relationship with them.

 However, acceding to the pleadings of Daksha’s wife later and showing mercy, Veerabhadra placed the head of a goat on the trunk of the slain Daksha and brought him back to life.
 The chastised Daksha sought pardon of the Lord and became an ardent Shiva Bhakta.

-It is said that Daksha is only a manifestation of the ego people have as part of themselves and that it can be destroyed by Lord Veerabhadra, who denotes the divine power, which too, we have in our own selves.
+It is said that Daksha is only a manifestation of the ego people have as part of themselves and that it can be destroyed by Lord Veerabhadra, who denotes the divine power, which too, we have in our selves.